Bursitis

 Acute nonseptic bursitis is treated with activity modification and NSAIDs, sometimes with other analgesics.
 Physical therapy and voluntary movement should be increased as tolerated.
 This may accelerate restoration of range of motion.
 Pendulum exercises are helpful for the shoulder joint.

-Corticosteroid injection may be considered if bursitis (eg, subacromial bursitis) is persistent, infection has been excluded, and oral medications and rest are inadequate.
-Corticosteroid injections have been shown to provide short-term pain relief (< 6 weeks) in patients with shoulder bursitis or related conditions (eg, rotator cuff tendinopathy) (1, 2).
+Glucocorticoid injection may be considered if bursitis (eg, subacromial bursitis) is persistent, infection has been excluded, and oral medications and rest are inadequate.
+Glucocorticoid injections have been shown to provide short-term pain relief (< 6 weeks) in patients with shoulder bursitis or related conditions (eg, rotator cuff tendinopathy) (1, 2).

 Chronic bursitis is treated the same as acute bursitis, except that splinting and rest are less likely to help, and range-of-motion exercises are especially important.
 Rarely, the bursa needs to be excised.